 He had been pacing in his room for what could have been hours, as he tried to think of a way that they could deal with the situation that had presented itself, and so far nothing had come to mind.
 He was well and truly screwed.

-A noise from downstairs brought him out of his thoughts, causing him to glance over at the clock beside his bed to see the time, he noticed that it was nearing four in the morning.
-With a small sigh at the thought that he would more then likely not be sleeping tonight, he walked out of his room and down the stairs to investigate the noise, leaving his wand upstairs.
+A noise from downstairs brought him out of his thoughts, causing him to glance over at the clock beside his bed to see the time; he noticed that it was nearing four in the morning.
+With a small sigh at the thought that he would more than likely not be sleeping tonight, he walked out of his room and down the stairs to investigate the noise, leaving his wand upstairs.

 Not that he was old enough to use magic outside of the school even if he did take it.
 Sure he had no problem going to face whatever intruder was in his house wandless, but the thought of being a father truly terrified him.